kittykatattack/hexi/README.md

 ```js
 message.rotation += 0.1;
 ```
-Because this new rotation value is being applied to the old rotation value in a continuous loop, it gradually increases the value and makes the text rotate.
+Because this new rotation value is being applied to the old rotation value inside a continuous loop, it gradually increases the value and makes the text rotate.

 The next thing the code does is loop through all the sprites in the `cat` group's `children` array.